oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 In the code above, a flux is created from a range of integers from 1 to 5, and the map operator is passed a transformation function that formats with leading zeros.
 Notice the return type of the transform method is not a publisher and the transformation is synchronous, meaning it is a simple method call.
 The transformation function must not introduce latency.

-The `flatMap` method transforms the emitted items **asynchronously** into **Publishers**, then flatten these inner publishers into a single `Flux` through merging, which allow them to interleave.
+The `flatMap` method transforms the emitted items **asynchronously** into **Publishers**, then flatten these inner publishers into a single `Flux` through merging, and the items can interleave.
 This operator does not necessarily preserve original ordering.
-The mapper function passed to `flatMap` transforms the input sequence into N sequences.**This operator is suitable for running an asynchronous task for each item.**
+The mapper function passed to `flatMap` transforms the input sequence into N sequences. **This operator is suitable for running an asynchronous task for each item.**

 In the example below, a list of words is mapped to its phonetic through the Dictionary API, using flatMap.